uhop/node-re2/README.md

 ## Release history

+- 1.10.0 *Added back support for Node 6 and Node 8.
+Now Node 6-12 is supported.*
 - 1.9.0 *Refreshed dependencies to support Node 12.
 Only versions 10-12 are supported now (`v8` restrictions).
 For older versions use `node-re2@1.8`.*
 - 1.8.4 *Refreshed dependencies, removed `unistd.h` to compile on Windows.*
 - 1.8.3 *Refreshed dependencies, removed suppression of some warnings.*